vega/falcon/README.md

 ![Crossfilter demo](cross.gif "Crossfilter demo")

+## Developers

+Install the dependencies with `yarn`.
+Then run `yarn start` to start the flight demo with in memory data.
+Have a look at the other `script` commands in [`package.json`](https://github.com/uwdata/big-crossfilter/blob/master/package.json).

 ## Experiments

 First version that turned out to be too complicated is at https://github.com/uwdata/big-crossfilter/tree/complex and the client-server version is at https://github.com/uwdata/big-crossfilter/tree/client-server.